 1. SLOW DOWN

 Whether you actively participate or not, the whole city is caught up in hustle and bustle mode.
 Yoga offers you the chance to pause, gain perspective and return to the present moment.
 It also activates your parasympathetic nervous system responsible for calming the mind and relieving stress symptoms like insomnia, indigestion and aches and pains.
 Meditation, slow flows and restorative yoga is ideal.

 2. BOOST HAPPY HORMONES

 Yoga and exercise stimulate the release of serotonin, the hormone responsible for feelings of happiness.
-Maintaining your practice during the Holidays helps offset ‘seasonal depression.’
+Continuing yoga during the Holidays helps offset ‘seasonal depression.’
 (UV light promotes serotonin activity, so when there is less sunlight, there is less serotonin naturally available.)
 Vinyasa or ashtanga practices at a moderate pace are recommended.

 3. FIND STABILITY

-The longer your ‘To Do’ list, the more agitated our nervous system usually is, as we generally multi-task in order to maximize time.
-This keeps us on perpetual ‘go go go’ mode, meaning cortisol (stress hormone) levels are high and most of our energy is in our head.
+The longer your ‘To Do’ list, the more agitated our nervous system.
+This is especially true when we multi-task to maximize time.
+This keeps us on perpetual ‘go go go’ mode.
+As result, cortisol (stress hormone) levels are high and most of our energy is in our head.
 Yoga provides the opportunity to connect, stabilize and ground ourselves.
 Standing poses are great for this.

 4. INCREASE IMMUNE FUNCTION

 Due to the cold weather, the body’s inner fire or agni is often less efficient.
 Thus, our natural virus and bacteria fighting power has cooled down.
 Yoga, especially back bending postures that open up the front of the body and most pranayama breathing exercises, like ujjayi or kapalabhati breathing, create heat in the body and support your immunity.

 Understandably, its hard to avoid the merry-making abundance of sugary treats, alcohol and heavy, unctuous food at this time of year.
 These indulgences slow down your digestive system and metabolism, making you feel heavy and tired.
 Vinyasa and ashtanga practices stimulate circulation and twisting poses release stagnation in the organs leaving you feeling alert and energized.